UVVM/UVVM/README.md

 *	A VVC architecture that is almost exactly the same from one VVC to another - sometimes with only the BFM calls as the differentiator, thus allowing an extremely efficient reuse from one VVC to another
 *	A VVC architecture that easily allows multiple threads for e.g. simultaneous Avalon Command and Response
 *	A VVC architecture that allows simple encapsulation for ALL verification functionality for any given interface or protocol
-*	Allows VVCs to be included anywhere in the test harness - or even inside the Design it self
+*	Allows VVCs to be included anywhere in the test harness - or even inside the design it self
 *	A logging and alert system that supports full verbosity control of functionality and hierarchy
 *	A logging system that lets you easily see how your commands propagate from your central test sequencer to your VVCs - through the execution queue - until it is executed and completed towards the DUT
-*	Allows OSVVM randomisation and functional coverage to be included in the central test sequencer - or even better - inside the VVCs in the local sequencers for better control and encapsulation
+*	Allows 3rd party randomisation and functional coverage to be included in the central test sequencer - or even better - inside the VVCs in the local sequencers for better control and encapsulation
 *	Simple integration with regression test tools like Jenkins
 *	Quick references are available for UVVM Utility Library, VVC System and all the BFMs/VVCs